 - Cryptography- the art or study of secret writing or solving codes

-- Cryptocurrency- a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds operating independently of the bank
+- Cryptocurrency- a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds operating independently of the bank.
+Learn more about crypto and tokens here

 - Wallet- the interface/client/wrapper/holder that you use to manage your accounts.
 Examples: Swarm City, Myrypto, MyEtherWallet, Ledger, Trezor